Elaela22/wine_recommendations/written_description.md

 #### Risks and Assumptions
 * The data must be accurate, with reliable descriptions of sufficient length
-* The new model will have less data to draw on, because it's not looking at the total user base to make a recommendation
 * Rating a wine highly or making a repeat purchase will be the indicators that a customer likes a wine
-* The new model will perform better the more customers rate and purchase
 * Customers must be signed up in the client's system to get recommendations at all
 * The model should take price into account as the final filtering step for recommendations
 * The final function that outputs recommendations from clusters should be fine-tuned with the help of the marketing team (i.e. # of recommendations per email, # of clusters represented in each email)